nitinmuk/mara-validator/README.md

 * Intuitive AI
 * Responsive Website
 * Clean, tabulated error format
+* Attractive and informative modals appear on every validate button click.

 ### Sample of Page

+Input your code and select the language.

 ![enter-code](assets/images/readme/enter-code.png)

+View your errors at the bottom of the page.

 ![view-errors](assets/images/readme/view-errors.png)

 ### Technologies Utilised: